 The receiving end of the cell is called the dendrite and transmitting end is the axon.
 The space in between is called the synapse or synaptic gap.
 In a typical nerve impulse, the dendrite of the neuron receives neurotransmitters from the axon of the previous cell in the chain, which initiates an electrical impulse along the body (soma) of the neuron, which then releases neurotransmitters from the axon of that cell through the synapse to the dendrite of the next cell in the chain and so on.

 Throwing this balancing act out of whack with phytocannabinoids can have significant impacts, given how pervasive the ECS is.
-That’s why cannabis has been proclaimed as the closest thing to a panacea known to humans.
+That’s why cannabis has been proclaimed the closest thing to a panacea known to humans.
 It’s also why overuse or use among people at risk for schizophrenia, for instance, can have serious consequences.

 Also, because AEA and 2-AG can’t be stored the same way other neurotransmitters (typically made of amino acids) are stored, they are thought to be created on-demand from components floating around in the cell membrane.
 Because of this, their effects, though powerful and crucial for nerve function, don’t last very long.
 Once they lock into the CB receptors, they get digested pretty fast.
 This concept plays a role in why cannabis-induced highs last only a couple hours as compared to other drugs like LSD, which produces highs that last up to 14 hours.